vbachele/ft_transcendence_42/README.md

 # ft_transcendence_42

 # project validated - 100 %
 ft_transcendence from 42 school is the last project of the common core.
-Go on our project on online transcendance [website](https://versus-transcendence.com/)
+Go on our project on online transcendance [website](https://versus-transcendence.com/) (all is working except websocket[game and chat])

 ## SUMMARY